-Hint: Many of the sections in the form have compulsory fields and unless these are completed the system will not allow you to submit.
+Many of the sections in the form have compulsory fields and unless these are completed the system will not allow you to submit.

-4. Round Closes and assessments are made by panel
+4. Round Closes and Panel assesses applications

 Once the round is closed the Community Development Officer will review all applications and may seek additional information.
-Once the round has closed the Community Capapcity Team review all applications.
-Further information may be requested.

-The panel consists of City of Mandurah Staff (Senior staff from Community Development).
+The panel consists of 4 elected members (councillors) and 3 City of Mandurah Staff (Senior staff from Community Development).

 The panel usually meet two weeks after the grant round has closed to assess applications and make decisions.
 The panel may set specific conditions for grant funding and may or may not grant all of the funds requested.
-The panel will meet to assess all applications.
-Value for money, benefit for the wider community and how the project meets community need will all be considered.
-It needs to be remembered that this is a competitive process and your idea may not be successful.